couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 ```
 {
-  "//": "The `query` field is mandatory and will be combined with the vector search(es).
-It can contain any regular FTS query.",
+  "//": "The `query` field contains any regular FTS query, and will be combined with the vector search(es).",
   "query": {
     "prefix": "S",
     "field": "city",
     "boost": 1.0
   },
-  "//": "The `knn` field is new and contains the vector search(es).
+  "//": "The `knn` field is new, optional, and contains the vector search(es).
 In this example two queries are being sent.",
   "knn": [
     {
       "//": "The `vector`, `field` and `k` fields are all mandatory.
 In practice the `vector` field is very long.",